By Jennifer Petoff, Director of SRE Education at Google and Co-Author of Google’s SRE book

 Regardless of where you decide to focus, one thing to point out is a great training program starts with learning objectives.

-Looking to get certified?
-Learn more about the SRE Foundation course from DevOps Institute.
+Looking to further your SRE knowledge?
+Learn more about the new SRE Practitioner course from DevOps Institute.